cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to metric_units reddit bot!
+Interested in contributing to the metric_units bot?
+There are so many things you can do!
+- Report bugs
+- Suggest features
+- Answer questions
+- Fix documentation
+- Contribute code
+This document serves as a guideline for how to do these things

 # Code of Conduct